I have always looked forward to getting my copy of Model Engine Builder (MEB)

 So the project was mostly selecting the correct replacement handle.
 However there was a catch.
 There is always a catch, right?
 The end of the original bolt was drilled out and a pin with a tapered cone inserted.
 It is this cone against an internal ramped surface that pushes up and locks the ball movement.

 The machining chore was to drill out the end of the new handle bolt to fit this tapered cone pin.
-The challenge was to hold the bolt for drilling (without disassembling the handle) and drilling the hard end of the bolt deep enough for the pin to… Continue reading
+The challenge was to hold the bolt for drilling (without disassembling the handle) and drilling the hard end of the bolt deep enough for the pin to insert.… Continue reading

 My daughter is a professional photographer working for a large commercial corporation.
 Some of the studio cameras use lenses that mount on a lens board as you see here.
 That is not a real piece of board, but rather a cast aluminum plate.
 I think the idea is to make lens changes and adjustments easier.